 Not all babies that are born small have FGR, though.

 Doctors have many ways to estimate the size of babies during pregnancy.
 One of the simplest and most common is measuring the distance from the mother's fundus (the top of the uterus) to the pubic bone.
 After the 20th week of pregnancy, the measure in centimeters usually corresponds with the number of weeks of pregnancy.
-A lower than expected measurement may indicate the baby is not growing as it should.
+A lower than expected measurement may mean that the baby is not growing as it should.
+Your doctor may suspect FGR if your baby is less than the 10th percentile for their gestational age.

-Other procedures to diagnose FGR and assess the baby's health include the following:
+Other procedures to diagnose FGR and assess the baby's health include:

 Ultrasound.
 The main test for checking a baby's growth in the uterus, ultrasound involves using sound waves to create pictures of the baby.
 The ultrasound exam lets the doctor see the baby in the uterus with an instrument that is moved over the mother's abdomen.